 All tests will be conducted using a single grab sample of final effluent collected on days 1, 3 and 5.
 If, in any control, more than 20% of the test organisms die in 7 days, the test (control and effluent) is considered invalid and the test shall be repeated within two weeks.
-Furthermore, if the results do not meet the acceptability criteria in Short-Term Methods for Short-Term Methods for , EPA-821-R-02-013 (or the most current edition), or if the required concentration-response review fails to yield a valid relationship per guidance contained in Method Guidance and Recommendations for Whole Effluent Toxicity (WET) Testing, EPA-821-B-00-004 (or the most current edition), that test shall be repeated.
+Furthermore, if the results do not meet the acceptability criteria in Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Water to Freshwater Organisms, EPA-821-R-02-013 (or the most current edition), or if the required concentrationresponse review fails to yield a valid relationship per guidance contained in Method Guidance and Recommendations for Whole Effluent Toxicity (WET) Testing, EPA-821-B-00-004 (or the most current edition), that test shall be repeated.
 Any test initiated but terminated before completion must also be reported along with a complete explanation for the termination.

-In the event of a test failure, the permittee must evaluate the treatment train processes, and as appropriate, initiate repairs and/or modifications prior to the completion of a follow-up test.
-The follow-up test shall be completed as soon as practicable after receipt of the initial failing test results and/or after completion of any repairs/modifications.
-The follow-up test results shall be submitted within 60 days from receipt of the initial failing WET testing results.
+In the event of a test failure, the permittee must schedule a follow-up test within two weeks and submit results from a follow-up test within 30 days from obtaining initial WET testing results.
 The follow-up test must be conducted using the same serial dilutions as presented in the corresponding table above.
 The follow-up test will not negate an initial failed test.
 In addition, the failure of a follow-up test will constitute a separate permit violation which must also be reported.